JohnCoene/javascript-for-r/_book/3-24-htmlwidgets-gio.md

 }
 ```

-Htmlwidgets serialised the data frame column-wise (long), where each array is a column, whereas gio.js expect the data to be wide (row-wise serialisation), where each array is an arc (row).
+Htmlwidgets serialised\index{serialise} the data frame column-wise (long), where each array is a column, whereas gio.js expect the data to be wide (row-wise serialisation), where each array is an arc (row).

 ```r